 If they can't, they may have to release you from your contract.
 Our guide to your broadband consumer rights will tell you everything you need to know.

 And if you're out of contract, then you should consider changing provider.
-Our guide on how to switch broadband provider shows you the simple steps you need to follow.
+Use Which?
+Switch Broadband to check the deals on offer from other providers - depending on the deal you're on, you may be able to upgrade to a faster connection and pay the same tariff or less.
+Once you've picked your new provider, our guide on how to switch broadband provider shows you the simple steps you need to follow.